Stevnbak/StevEngine/ReadMe.md

 This is the only module which cannot be disabled.

-## **Input Manager**
+## **Inputs**

 The input manager handles inputs from the mouse and keyboard through [SDL](https://github.com/libsdl-org/SDL/tree/SDL2) input events.

 Can be disabled by setting the cmake build option "USE_INPUTS" to OFF".

-## **Data Manager**
+## **Data & Settings**

-The data manager handles saving player data to a local folder on the user's machine, which will persist across game restarts.
+The data and settings managers handles saving player data and settings to a local folder on the user's machine, which will persist across game restarts.

+The settings manager handles saving player settings to a local file on the user's machine, which will persist across game restarts.
 This is also the system that is used for for logging to a file.
 It is therefore not recommended to disable this.

 Can be disabled by setting the cmake build option "USE_PLAYER_DATA" to OFF".

-## **Settings Manager**

-The settings manager handles saving player settings to a local file on the user's machine, which will persist across game restarts.

-Can be disabled by setting the cmake build option "USE_SETTINGS" to OFF".

 ## **OpenGL Renderer**